 Adjjima Na Patalung

 Adjjima is a theatre director, curator and producer.
-In other words; a typical arts professional from Thailand, who wears many different hats.
+In other words; a typical arts professional from Thailand, wearing many different hats.
 Her current role is that of Festival Director at BICT Fest and Creative Director for the organization Arts on Location.
 She has a background in visual arts, crafts and liberal arts.
-Since 2006, I’ve been dividing my time living and working in Bangkok and London.
+Since 2006, she’s been dividing her time living and working in Bangkok and London.
 Her ambition is to utilize those experiences to generate more awareness among the Thai public sector about the benefits of performing arts for people of all ages.

 Peter Sunesson works at Helsingborgs stadsteater as producer of theatre for all ages.
 For many years he was a producer at Dansstationen and produced the Salto! festival.
 The festival takes place in October and is a yearly recurring dance festival for children and young audiences in Skåne.
 Presenting approximately 150 performances each year, the festival is one of the largest dance festivals for young audiences in Sweden and Europe.
 Peter has also worked with the selection for various festivals like Bibu 2016 and 2018, and he’s also part of the Swedish Arts Grants Committee’s working group for dance and circus.